IreneSophia/EMBA_FER/README.md

 * opt : option chosen by the participant (AF = afraid, AN = angry, HA = happy, SA = sadness)
 * disc : discrimination threshold, NA if answered incorrectly, otherwise percentage of video watched
 * acc : whether the emotion was chosen correctly, i.e., opt == emo, either TRUE or FALSE
-* n.first : how many valid first fixations did this participant have in total
+* n.first : how many first fixations within 60 frames did this participant have in total
 * diagnosis: diagnostic status of this participant, either ADHD, ASD or COMP (comparison group, no psychiatric diagnoses)
 * AOI.code : AOI but coded as numbers